susanfawcett/Hawaii/README.md

   fi
 done

-#### Use filenames as headers for mafft (they otherwise will carry the name of the reference they were mapped too and are truncated)
+#### Use filenames as headers for mafft (they otherwise will carry the name of the reference they were mapped to and are truncated)
 bash plastafastomerename.sh

 #### Combine all assemblies into a single fasta file
 cat *.fasta > all_loulu_plastomes_unaligned.fasta

-#### Resulting assemblies were aligned to the reference using Mafft
+#### Align assemblies to the reference using Mafft
 Batch script MafftPritchardiaPlastome.bat
 mafft --thread 40 --auto --keeplength --add "$ASSEMBLY" "$REFERENCE" > "$OUTPUT_DIR/aligned_plastomes.fasta"

-#### Sequences represented by less than 50% of columns were removed
+#### Remove sequences with less than 50% reference coverage
 python trim_by_coverage_0.5.py

-#### Summary statistics were used to evaluate different trimming strategies
+#### Summary statistics can be used to evaluate different trimming strategies
 python summarize_alignment.py

 #### TrimAL was used to generate final alignments